kevinfealey/docker-bugzilla-dev/README.md

 ===============

-Configure a running Bugzilla system using Docker **Note: the only difference between this project and the original is the port-forwarding scheme used in docker-compose.yml**
+Configure a running Bugzilla system using Docker

+**Note: the only differences between this project and the original are the port-forwarding scheme used in docker-compose.yml and the timeout allowance to start up MySQL before configuring it.**

 ## Features